LCC-CIT/CS295N-CourseMaterials/Labs/Lab07/Lab7Instructions_CS295N.md

 [TOC]

-## Part A
+## Part A: Textbook Exercise

 Do exercise 14-1 in the Textbook, "Add dependency Injection and some unit tests"

-## Part B
+## Part B: Repositories and Unit tests

+The instructions are the same for groups A, B, and C.

-Add repositories and unit tests to your web site
+Add repositories and unit tests to your web site.

 1. Create a repository interface for each of your DbSet classes.
 2. Create a "real" repository for each DbSet